Skip to main content

 Solutions:

-1. Increase timeout: ConnectionTimeout=60
+1. Increase timeout in the connection string: ConnectionTimeout=60

 2. Check firewall rules